aleshaleksey/fansys23/01-quick-start.md

 # FanSys23

 This is a fantasy roleplaying system optimised for balance that uses 2d12 for its core roll.
-It is meant for games with a focus on small group combat and exploration, with an emphasis on the balance between mundane and supernatural, and inhuman characters.
+It is meant for games with a focus on small group combat and exploration, with an emphasis on the balance between mundane and supernatural.
 ___

 ### Scope and Pace of the game